 Some historians estimate that as many as 200 million people perished in countries ranging from Spain all the way to Russia, and south as far as Syria.
-All of Europe was affected by the Plague, with France and England losing almost half of their populations.
-The death toll was far higher than the Hundred Years’ War.
+All of Europe was affected by the plague, with France and England losing almost half of their populations.
+The death toll was far higher than during the Hundred Years’ War.

 One of the most historically comprehensive accounts of the Black Death comes from the Cronaca fiorentina di Marchionne di Coppo Stefani (English: Florentine Chronicle of Marchionne di Coppo Stefani).
-Di Coppo Stefani survived the Plague as it ravaged Florence.
+Di Coppo Stefani survived the plague as it ravaged Florence.
 He wrote: “The symptoms were the following: a bubo in the groin, where the thigh meets the trunk; or a small swelling under the armpit; sudden fever; spitting blood and saliva (and no one who spat blood survived it).
 It was such a frightful thing that when it got into a house, as was said, no one remained.
 Frightened people abandoned the house and fled to another.”